- Neutering is surgical removal of the organs that allow your pet to breed.

 - In females this is called spaying, in males this is called castration.

 - Neutered cats live longer, wander off less, are less likely to fight, less likely to spray foul smelling urine, and are less at risk of infection.

-- Spaying should be done at 5 – 6 months, it can be done earlier or later, with castration earlier is better.
+- Neutering is often done at 5 – 6 months but it can be done earlier or later.

 - There are a few things to do before the surgery and precautions for your cat afterwards.

 - Neutered cats are more likely to put on weight, a change in diet is recommended.

 What is neutering?

 When an animal is neutered (doctored), we remove the organs responsible for allowing the animal to breed.
 In females this is referred to as spaying, in males this is referred to as castration.
 The operation is not reversible, and a neutered pet will never be able to breed.
 There are a number of things to think about before having your pet neutered.
 We will try to answer these questions here, but if you have any further queries, or wish to discuss your decision, the veterinary surgeons and Veterinary Nurses are very happy to help.

 What can I expect if I decide not to neuter my cat?

 Female cats (called queens) start to come into season from 4 – 18 months of age.
 The cat will call about every 3 weeks until she is mated, when usually she will become pregnant and have a litter of kittens 9 weeks later.
 Calling can be a noisy affair, and the queen will often behave strangely, rolling and crying as if in pain.
 Once she has had the kittens, she can become pregnant again within 3-4 weeks.
 A queen must be kept confined if you do not wish her to breed.